 Natalie Peña is a poetic soul of Dominican American decent residing in the Heights.
 She descends from generations of powerful women who have used their spirits to empower their communities and hopes to honor them through her love or connecting women to each other.
 She graduated from The City College of New York with a degree International Community Health and Reproductive Justice.
 Natalie is interested in intergenerational trauma and intergenerational healing through community public health.
 She dreams comprehensive sexual health education that proposes anti-stigmatization of mental health conditions and includes all genders and sexualities.

-Natalie Renteria is a queer Afro Colombian multi-media artist, educator and healer focusing on the exploration of spirituality, identity, trauma, and mental illness through visual media.
-Her visual work blends the complexity and unspoken dialogue of identity and illness, a territory she uses to cope and explore her own self.
-A spiritual and outspoken bruja, Natalie has developed a deep passion for self care and spiritual work.
+Nataley Renteria is a queer Afro Colombian multi-media artist, educator and healer focusing on the exploration of psyche and self through visual media.
+Her visual work blends the complexity and unspoken dialogue of identity, spirituality, and illness, a territory she uses to cope, heal, and explore her own self.
+A spiritual and outspoken bruja, Nataley has developed a deep passion for self care and spiritual work.
 She aims to share and connect people with the knowledge of plant medicine which has inspired her small business, Earth Mother Medicine.

 Veronica Agard is an alchemist, educator and connector at the intersections of Black identity, wellness, representation, and culture.
 Of Afro-West Indian, African-American and Indigenous descent, Veronica believes the work of the Sister Circle Collective provides a space to understand the kindred histories of people of color and how to rebuild communities.
 She hopes to learn from sound healing and continue to be consistent with the healing modalities that have claimed her; movement, singing, divination, capoeira, yoga and writing.